gordonturner/etsy-open-api-client/docs/ShopListingFileApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopListingFileApi apiInstance = new ShopListingFileApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer listingId = 56; // Integer | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
+    Long listingId = 56L; // Long | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
-    Integer listingFileId = 56; // Integer | The unique numeric ID of a file associated with a digital listing. try {
+    Long listingFileId = 56L; // Long | The unique numeric ID of a file associated with a digital listing. try {
       apiInstance.deleteListingFile(shopId, listingId, listingFileId);
     } catch (ApiException e) {